October 3 – 11

 The Center for Humanitarian Assistance Program includes:

 - The Humanitarian Assistance Village – On the Marina Green during the Air Show, military and civilian first responders exhibit and demonstrate humanitarian assistance and disaster response resources such as field hospitals, water purification systems and command vehicles.

 - The K-9 Heroes Program – Military, police, search & rescue and fire dogs demonstrate their talents in saving lives while post-traumatic stress therapy dogs show how their love and guidance assist veterans returning from war.

-- Veterans Art Exhibit – The Veterans Art Exhibit at the Academy of Art University features original works by US Military Service members from World War II to the present, and those currently serving.
-This special exhibit is open to the public for the month of October at the Atelier Gallery.
+- Veterans Art Exhibit (Returning 2022) The Veterans Art Exhibit at the Academy of Art University features original works by US Military Service members from World War II to the present, and those currently serving.
+This special exhibit is open to the public throughout Fleet Week.